Case Study - Non-Profit Arts Group Website

 While collections worked well for products, it wasn’t a good fit for team member bio's and I rolled back to building team pages as one-offs.
 The backend was too cumbersome with no ability to sort a collection of images alphabetically.

-SEO, Adwords PPC & Landing Pages
+Adwords & Landing Pages

 We had a Google AdWords grant for non-profits until 2019 and used it to drive traffic with custom landing pages for volunteers and donations.
 It brought a few new volunteer artists but there wasn't much of traffic that converted to donations or sales.
-We tried to enlist outside help without success.

-My impression is that PPC is a poor fit for us.
+My impression is that PPC was a poor fit.
 Pediatric cancer is not something most people think about until they have a personal connection to the issue.
 If a search query is a digital signal for this situation, it’s a fine judgement call to discern the appropriate way to reach out.
-Our data did not offer great answers.

 Accommodating Growth

 By 2016, K&A expanded to regular workshops at 2 Bay Area Hospitals in addition to regular monthly destination workshops.
 With 150+ volunteers, they needed software solutions for managing them.
-Kids & Art relies on several free or low-cost products in concert knowing full well that it's difficult for most people to jump between products.

-Being based near Silicon Valley , all in-one solutions are constantly being pitched to us and evaluated.
-We want to manage donors, volunteers, workshop participants, run fundraisers and sell products.
+- Efficiency.
 One platform would speed up on-boarding internally.
 In theory the pooled data could leverage the connections between participants in the different areas.

-Additionally we found that as a larger part of our funds come from individuals online fees are significant.
+- Transaction Fees.
+As a larger part of our funds come from individuals online fees are significant.
 So cheques are still preferred over online donations despite the inconvenience and added time to process and manage the donations.